Blendify/blender-manual/blender_docs/manual/addons/rigging/rigify.rst

 .. tip:: Rig Updating

-   To make the rig overwriting work as expected, you need to have **'both** the rig and the meta-rig visible' before generating again.
+   To make the rig overwriting work as expected, you need to have **both** the rig and the meta-rig visible before generating again.

 .. warning::